Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Abstract

 \section{Abstract}

-Large language models have achieved remarkable success in recent years, primarily due to the implementation of self-attention mechanisms.
-However, traditional Softmax attention suffers from numerical instability and reduced performance as the length of inference tokens increases.
-This paper addresses these issues by proposing a new design principle for attention, viewing it as a two-stage process.
-We first decompose the Softmax operation into a non-linear positivity transformation and an $l_1$-normalisation step, identifying the latter as essential for maintaining model performance.
-In the first stage, we replace the standard exponential function with the more numerically stable Softplus activation and introduce a dynamic scale factor based on invariance entropy, creating a novel attention mechanism that outperforms conventional Softmax attention.
-In the second stage, we introduce a re-weighting mechanism that sharpens the attention distribution, amplifying significant weights while diminishing weaker ones.
-This enables the model to concentrate more effectively on relevant tokens and fundamentally improves length extrapolation.
-When combined, this two-stage approach ensures numerical stability and dramatically improves length extrapolation, maintaining a nearly constant validation loss at 16$\times$ the training length while achieving superior results on challenging long-context retrieval tasks and standard downstream benchmarks.
+Large language models have achieved remarkable success in recent years, primarily due to self-attention.
+However, traditional Softmax attention suffers from numerical instability and reduced performance as the number of inference tokens increases.
+This work addresses these issues by proposing a new design principle for attention, viewing it as a two-stage process.
+The first stage (normalisation) refines standard attention by replacing Softmax with the more numerically stable Softplus followed by $l_{1}$-normalisation.
+Furthermore, we introduce a dynamic scale factor based on invariance entropy.
+We show that this novel attention mechanism outperforms conventional Softmax attention, and state-of-the-art Softmax-free alternatives.
+Our second proposal is to introduce a second processing stage (sharpening) which consists of a re-weighting mechanism that amplifies significant attentional weights while diminishing weaker ones.
+This enables the model to concentrate more effectively on relevant tokens, mitigating the attention sink phenomenon, and fundamentally improving length extrapolation.
+This novel, two-stage, replacement for self-attention is shown to ensure numerical stability and dramatically improve length extrapolation, maintaining a nearly constant validation loss at 16$\times$ the training length while achieving superior results on challenging long-context retrieval tasks and downstream benchmarks.
+Furthermore, symbolic regression experiments demonstrate that our method enables models to recover Newton's gravitational law from orbital trajectory sequences, providing evidence that appropriate attention mechanisms are crucial for foundation models to develop genuine physical world models.
+Our code is available at \url{https://github.com/iminfine/freeattn}.